 Developing renewable energy is an integral part of Northern Ireland's sustainable energy objectives and climate change strategy.
 In comparison to fossil fuels, RES have lower or no net emissions.
 RES contribute to the decarbonisation of the energy supply and to the reduction in greenhouse gas emissions.
 They also contribute to energy security being, for the most part, an indigenous energy source.
 In a period of volatile energy costs RES can also contribute to cost competitiveness by reducing dependence on imported fossil fuels.
 Currently wind farms are the main sources of renewable electricity generation in Northern Ireland.
 However, additional forms of renewable energy continue to develop in Northern Ireland with significant increases in solar and biomass generation in recent years.
-It is expected that additional forms of renewable energy will be further developed e.g. wave and tidal.
+It is expected that onshore wind and solar energy will be further developed in the coming years to reach 70% of transmission system electricity consumption from renewable sources by 2030.

-In order to fulfil both European and local renewable targets, many RES-related projects are expected to be initiated throughout the period of this TDPNI.
+In order to fulfil UK government renewable targets, many RES-related projects are expected to be initiated throughout the period of this TDPNI.
 Many of these projects are located in rural areas where the transmission network is less developed.
-This places pressure on the electricity transmission network in these rural areas.
+This places pressure on the electricity transmission network in these areas.
 Significant challenges will arise in extending and reinforcing the network to connect new RES.